Carbondale, Colorado

 The town is located in the Roaring Fork Valley, downstream from Aspen and upstream from the mouth of the Roaring Fork River at Glenwood Springs.
-The town proper sits on the south bank of the river, at the confluence of the Crystal River.
+The town proper sits on the south bank of the river, near its confluence with the Crystal River.
 Carbondale's horizon is dominated by the 12,953 ft (3,952 m) tall Mount Sopris several miles to the south of town.
-It also boasts a rodeo, the Carbondale Wild West Rodeo, held every Thursday night, 7:30-9:00 pm, from June 3rd-August 19th.
-Everything from bronc riding to a calf scramble is there, with events such as hide racing and ribbon roping falling into the schedule.
+Carbondale is the northern terminus of the West Elk Loop Scenic and Historic Byway.